variantstudios/autospacolorado.com/_services/coatings.md

       - option:
         price:
 search_engine_optimization:
-  page_title: "Coatings"
+  page_title: Coatings Greeley Auto Spa Colorado
-  page_description: "Want your car to look its best?
+  page_description: Want your car to look its best?
 Want insane gloss?
 Want the paint to look better than it was brand new?
-We have you covered."
+We have you covered.
 ---

 ## Want your car to look its best?
 Want insane gloss?
 Want the paint to look better than it was brand new?

 ### We have you covered!